Idrian/Absolute-0-/README.md

 ![alt text](https://github.com/Idrian/Absolute-0-/blob/master/resources/images/demo.png "Example output of voxc.js")

-The above shows the output of the ArrayToMesh converter class which can be used by simply inputting an array of hex colour values to create the 3D mesh of the array.
-The converter is used as such, new ArrayToMesh(model) (Where model is the 3D array mentioned above).
-This creates the mesh as seen above and by using, VoxJS_canvas.setMesh(arrayToMesh.output()) the VoxJSCanvas object you created will set the displayed mesh to the outputted mesh from the ArrayToMesh converter.
 ## Running the tests

 Explain how to run the automated tests for this system